-Chicago mask mandate reinstated as COVID cases rise, health officials announce
+Chicago reinstates indoor mask mandate, regardless of vaccination status, health officials announce

 COVID-19 Travel Advisory Update: Minnesota, New Jersey, North Dakota, Pennsylvania, Rhode Island, Utah, Virginia, West Virginia – and the District of Columbia are being added to the advisory after reporting 15 daily cases per 100k residents. pic.twitter.com/YK34cvL09g— ChiPublicHealth (@ChiPublicHealth) August 17, 2021

-The states and territories already on the list are: Alabama, Alaska, Arkansas, Arizona, California, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nevada, New Mexcio, New York, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Wyoming, Puerto Rico, the Virgin Islands, Washington and Wisconsin.
+The states and territories already on the list are: Alabama, Alaska, Arkansas, Arizona, California, Delaware, Florida, Georgia, Hawaii, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nevada, New Mexico, New York, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Wyoming, Puerto Rico, the Virgin Islands, Washington and Wisconsin.